harrymkt/zluinav/content/docs.md

 * `key`(string) required: the key to translate, set in your language TOML file.
 * `def`(string) optional: the default text if the key could not be translated.
 * `tr`(object) optional: the object pointing to the loaded translation data.
-* `language`(string) optional: a string containing the language name defined in config languages if different from the current language, useful to display names in a list, for instance, `en`
+* `language`(string) optional: a string containing the language name defined in config languages if different from the current language, useful to display names in a list, for instance, `en` When specifying the language it will be loaded.
+As such, `tr` is not required when this is used.

 Example:
 ```html